turingschool/backend-curriculum-site/module1/lessons/each.md

 4. Can you create a new array with only the names that are longer than four letters in length?
 5. Can you create a new array with the lengths of their names?

-Now, with this array can you do the following using `.each`?
+Now, with this array can you do the following using \#each?

 `numbers = [1,2,3,4,5]`